|Values are valid only on day of printing.|

 >18 years: < or =13.2 mg/L

-IgG antibodies to Micropolyspora faeni are detectable in healthy individuals, and the presence of antibodies is not sufficient to establish the diagnosis of HP caused by exposure to this antigen.
+IgG antibodies to Micropolyspora faeni, Thermoactinomyces vulgaris, or Aspergillus fumigatus may be found in sera from healthy individuals; the presence of these specific antibodies is not sufficient to establish the diagnosis of hypersensitivity pneumonitis (HP).

-1. Fink JN, Zacharisen MC: Hypersensitivity pneumonitis.
+1. Fink JN, Zacharisen MC: Chapter 69: Hypersensitivity pneumonitis.
 In Allergy Principles and Practice.
-Vol. 1.
+Vol 1.
 Fifth edition.
 Edited by E Middleton Jr, CE Reed, EF Ellis, et al. St. Louis, MO, Mosby-Year Book Inc., 1998